Welcome back to my discussion feature, Freadom Speaks!

 Now this is where things get tricky.
 Part of the reason this discussion started is because someone on Twitter questioned Victoria Schwab for writing an all white cast of characters in her book “Vicious.”
 You guys should know by now how much I love this author and her work and I was actually very upset to see someone being rude to her, because that’s the way it felt like from the way the tweets were written.
 She was “called out” so to speak.
 Personally, I don’t like that term.
 I think using it already creates an aggressive approach to a conversation therefore making the other person defensive and I feel like it makes it hard to have an open discussion.
 And this incident also caused various people to complain about similar issues with authors like J.K.
 Rowling and Sarah J. Maas, which is again referred to as “calling them out.”
 I’m not saying that the readers are wrong for raising those concerns and addressing the author about them, I just think it needs to be handled in a different way.

 Personally, I don’t have a problem with casts of all white characters.
 As I said above, I’m from Venezuela but I look white.
-That’s because on my dad’s side, I have Spanish (European) descent and on my mom’s side, my grandfather was born in Massachusetts and his ancestors came from the Netherlands.
+That’s because on my dad’s side, I have Spanish (European) descent and on my mom’s side, my grandfather was born in Massachusetts and his ancestors came from Denmark.
 So I’m both Venezuelan and American, Latinx and Caucasian.
 I feel represented and can connect to a white cast of characters as well as a Latinx cast of characters.
 I’m extremely blessed and lucky to have that kind of feeling and experience while reading and after this discussion, I am sure I will never take that kind of circumstance for granted.

 But my thought process in this particular part of the discussion is that I don’t feel like I have the right to tell an author how to write their books.
 That’s why I’m not a writer.
 I don’t have stories to tell or characters speaking in my head or whatever other way a story is manifested for an author, so who am I to fault a white author from writing what they know?
 Specially since that’s one of the first pieces of writing advice people get.
 It’s the first thing my 4th grade English teacher told me to do for creative assignments.
 And I think the problem only escalates when an author feels forced to write a diverse character and it doesn’t come from a genuine belief that that is who the character really is.
 It’s almost worse in my opinion!
 There’s nothing that pisses me off more than seeing Spanish written wrong in a book.
 Because it tells me that all the people involved in the process of making that book could care less about if those two sentences were actually written correctly, it tells me there was no genuine interest in that culture or language in the first place.
 I’d rather have an author, any kind of author, genuinely research and accept the diversity of their character than an author who only adds it in because that’s what they think they need to do.